Elijah Childs

-Elijah Childs (born January 10, 1999) is an American professional basketball player for Bakken Bears of the Basketligaen.
+Elijah Childs (born January 10, 1999) is an American professional basketball player who last played for Pistoia 2000 of the Lega Basket Serie A (LBA).
 He played college basketball for the Bradley Braves.

 Early life and high school career

 Growing up, Childs focused on football and baseball.
 He did not begin playing basketball until eighth grade, when friends recommended he try out as he was already 6'5".
 Childs attended Raytown South High School before transferring to Lee's Summit West High School.
 As a junior, he averaged 19 points and 12 rebounds per game, earning All-Conference and All-State recognition.
 During his senior season, Childs averaged 14.2 points and 10.7 rebounds per game.
 He was named Suburban Gold Conference player of the year as well was First Team All-Metro by The Kansas City Star.
 Childs was not highly recruited, receiving offers from Central Arkansas, Indiana State, and Missouri State, before committing to Bradley due to the suggestion of his father.